 Lately, Berlin seems to have a new use for its icon:

 About half of the U-bahn cars have these stencils covering their windows.

-It's not nearly as obtrusive as a wrap but nor is it as profitable, and it's still not something I'd recommend.
-Now and then on a gray day a glimpse of the city between Brandenburg Gates can be intriguing, even romantic ...
+It’s not nearly as obtrusive as a wrap nor is it as profitable, but it’s still not something I’d recommend.
+Now and then on a gray day a glimpse of the city between Brandenburg Gates can be intriguing, even romantic …

 … but mostly the cure seems worse than the disease.